 To start working with assignments, use the dropdown menu at the top and select Assignments.

-You can use and modify those assignments as you wish, and if you do decide to send them out to students, they won’t need to authenticate through the third party site as long as they’re logged in through Kiddom, which saves on all the password management issues that students can often run into.
+You can use and modify these pre-created assignments as you wish, and if you do decide to send them out to students, they won’t need to authenticate through the third party site as long as they’re logged in through Kiddom, which saves on all the password management issues that students can often run into.

 From the student perspective, when they first login they’ll be able to see assignments they have coming up, what they’ve already submitted, and get a detailed breakdown of their standing in a class.
 This is great for adding transparency to the classroom so that your students are always informed not only of their grade, but of how they’re doing in regards to specific standards.